A couple shares a laptop that sits on a kitchen island next to paperwork.

 Build credit history

-Getting a credit card could allow someone with no credit to build their credit history or someone with poor credit to improve their credit score, especially by using the card responsibly.
+Getting a credit card could allow someone with no credit to build their credit history.
+Credit cards may help someone rebuild their credit and credit score by using their card responsibly.

 Disadvantages of being a cosigner

-While the primary borrower is responsible for making credit card payments, there are a few risks to consider before becoming a cosigner on a credit card.
+While the primary borrower is in charge for making credit card payments, there are a few risks to consider before becoming a cosigner on a credit card.

 Late payments

-If the borrower makes a late payment or fails to make payments, the cosigner is responsible for the outstanding balance.
-A late payment or missed payment could impact their credit score if the credit card issuer reports the delinquency to a credit bureau.
+If the borrower makes a late payment (or fails to make payments), the cosigner is responsible for the outstanding balance.
+A late payment or missed payment could impact the cosigner’s credit score if the credit card issuer reports the delinquency to a credit bureau.

 New credit

-The cosigner may have difficulty getting a new line of credit because a lender may think the cosigner’s debt level is too high, according to The Federal Trade Commission (FTC).
+The cosigner may have difficulty getting a new line of credit because a lender may think the cosigner’s debt level is too high, as per the Federal Trade Commission (FTC).
 And if the cosigner wishes to remove themselves from the account, it could be difficult, the FTC goes on to explain.

 How to get a credit card without a cosigner

-Most major credit card issuers don’t allow cosigners since cosigning is more common for loans like a personal loan, student loan, mortgage loan, or car loan.
+Most major credit card issuers don’t allow cosigners.
+Cosigning is more common for loans like a personal loan, student loan, mortgage loan, or car loan.
 But, if you’re having trouble getting a credit card on your own due to poor credit or no credit history, you can consider a few other options.

 Become an authorized user